 When you want to know the temperature outside, you might check your wall thermometer.
 Or maybe you check your phone.
 Or you go outside and see how it feels.
 There are many ways to get temperature readings.
 The same is true for the remote monitoring systems used to prevent facility and product damage.

-Remote monitoring systems can get temperature and humidity data from three different devices:
+Remote monitoring systems can get temperature and humidity data from four different devices:

 - Dry contact switches